Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: The Effect of Immigration on Wages

-Therefore, we use all shares of foreign-born people (we call them migrants, analogously) in working age from a certain origin country $j$ at a base period $t_0$ in region $l$.
-The share is measured relative to their total number in the country and is denoted by $s_{jlt_0}$.
+We use all shares of foreign-born people (migrants, analogously), $s_{jlt_0}$, in working age from a certain origin country $j$ at a base period $t_0$ in region $l$, measured relative to their total number in the country.
 We use origin-specific shares from 19 origin country groups and base years 1970 and 1980 as separate IVs and obtain $L=38$ IVs.
 It is usually expected that the reasons that attracted migrants in the past are quasi-random as compared with current migration.
 Validity is typically defended on these grounds.

-However, these previous settlement patterns might be invalid. \citet*{Jaeger2020Shift} show that IV estimators that rely on this kind of exclusion restriction might be inconsistent, first, because of correlation of the IVs with unobserved demand shocks and, second, because of dynamic adjustment processes.
-Hence, none of these two should play a role.
-However, it is well plausible that some origin country groups did not locate randomly in the past or have had direct effects on the wages.
-The second challenge can be somewhat tackled by including lagged immigration as an additional regressor.
-Of course, this will also be subject to the same endogeneity problem as before and hence should also be instrumented.
-To circumvent these problems, we apply the new estimator, which allows for direct effects of many migrant settlement variables on wages by pre-selecting the valid instruments.
+However, these previous settlement patterns might be invalid for various reasons. \citet{Jaeger2020Shift} show that IV estimators that rely on this kind of exclusion restriction might be inconsistent, first, because of correlation of the IVs with unobserved demand shocks and, second, because of dynamic adjustment processes: through complementarities between factors of production the initial effect of immigration might propagate in time.
+For example, native workers might migrate as a response to immigration, leading to a negative shock and hence to a continuation of the initial effect.
+To capture these dynamic adjustments, they propose to use the following model specification:

-This approach is canonical and is also highly relevant in the current applied economic literature: In a recent paper, \citet*{Goldsmith-Pinkham2020Bartik} discuss a class of IVs which are extensively used in labor economics.\footnote{These so-called shift-share IVs combine the previous settlement shares that we use in this application with aggregate-level shocks, so-called shifts.} A sufficient condition for this type of IVs to be valid is that all shares are valid.
-Therefore, the selection method proposed here can also be used to improve the construction of this class of instruments, as shown in \citet{Apfel2021Relaxing}.
+where we have included the lagged regressor $\Delta immi_{l,t-10}$ with the coefficient $\beta^{long}$.
+Of course, the lagged regressor will also be subject to the same endogeneity problem as before and hence should also be instrumented.

-\paragraph{Results} The results can be found in Table \ref{tab:BP}.
-The first column shows results for ordinary least squares: the contemporaneous effect is 0.586, while the lagged effect is lower and negative.
-When using all shares as valid IVs, both effects are higher in absolute terms but only the contemporaneous effect is marginally statistically significant.
-The Hansen-Sargan test for this model gives a $p$-value of 0.0126, which is lower than the proposed significance level of $0.1/log(n)$.
+The shares of migrants might still be endogenous if $\Delta immi_{l,t-10}$ does not perfectly control for the direct effects of lagged immigration and the instruments themselves still have a direct effect.
+Moreover, serial correlation in unobserved shocks and correlation between unobservables in the past and shares of immigrants might still be an issue.